Fidelity Guide – Read our In-Depth Fidelity Review

 Can I try Fidelity before I buy?

-Yes, you can most definitely try Fidelity before you buy.
-Fidelity provides demo accounts for the ease of inexperienced traders.
-You may use this feature to build your faith in the machine as well as yourself and your trading strategies.
+Yes, you can most certainly try Fidelity before you buy.
+Fidelity provides demo accounts for the ease of new traders.
+You can use this feature to build your faith in the system and yourself and your trading strategies.

-If you register for a demo account on Fidelity, you may set out with a decent amount of virtual money.
-It is to establish a sense of safety and confidence in you until you decide to invest your own money.
+If you register for a demonstration account on Fidelity, you will set out using a decent amount of virtual money.
+It is to establish a sense of security and confidence in you until you choose to spend your own money.

-With this virtual Fidelitydemo account, you can experiment at all, to whatever period you desire.
-You can also start positions, test different trading approaches, and more.
+With this virtual Fidelitydemo account, you can experiment at all, to whatever length you wish.
+You can also start positions, examine different trading approaches, and more.

-Fidelity specifies on its official site which you are able to trade real time stocks with your demo account.
+Fidelity specifies on its official website that you can trade real time stocks in a demo account.

 Is Fidelity safe?

-It is possible to drop all of your worries since we believe that Fidelity is perfectly safe to use.
-It's in compliance with the principles of Financial Conduct Authority (FCA), Financial Industry Regulatory Authority (FINRA), Securities and Exchange Commission (SEC).
+You can drop all of your worries since we believe that Fidelity is totally safe to use.
+It is in compliance with the principles of Financial Conduct Authority (FCA), Financial Industry Regulatory Authority (FINRA), Securities and Exchange Commission (SEC).

 Why does Fidelity ask for my passport?